ArisiaInc/a21-remote-site/arisia-remote/README.md

   `synchronized` construct.
 Don't use it -- if you have a problem that can't be handled with an `AtomicReference`, that indicates a design problem that needs to be rethought.
+* **Separation of Interface and Implementation:** this one is less standard-style, and more because it's necessary in order to have any hope of serious automated tests.
+Most of the logic of the system is in the top-level Service objects.
+In all cases, you should expose the Service as an abstract trait (an interface), and implement it as an Impl subclass of that trait.
+It's a little extra boilerplate, but makes it vastly easier to set things up to test.

 Talk to Justin if you have questions about any of these, or need examples of how to deal with them.